Fishing techniques: Cyanide fishing

 Cyanide fishing is a method of collecting live fish mainly for use in aquariums, which involves spraying a sodium cyanide mixture into the desired fish's habitat in order to stun the fish.
 The practice hurts not only the target population, but also many other marine organisms, including coral and thus coral reefs.

 Recent studies have shown that the combination of cyanide use and stress of post capture handling results in mortality of up to 75% of the organisms within less than 48 hours of capture.
-With such high mortality numbers, a greater number of fish must be caught in order to offset post catch death.
+With such high mortality numbers, a greater number of fish must be caught in order to offset post-catch death.

 Muro-ami

-Muro-ami is a destructive artisan fishing method employed on coral reefs in Southeast Asia.
+Muro-ami is a destructive artisan fishing method employed on coral reefs in Southeast Asia, traditionally in Myanmar.
 An encircling net is used with pounding devices, such as large stones fitted on ropes that are pounded onto the coral reefs.
 They can also consist of large heavy blocks of cement suspended above the sea by a crane fitted to the vessel.
 The pounding devices are repeatedly lowered into the area encircled by the net, smashing the coral into small fragments in order to scare the fish out of their coral refuges.
 The "crushing" effect on the coral heads has been described as having long-lasting and practically totally destructive effects.